ksaridena/aws-lambda-backup/README-something.md

 # 🛡️ GCP Identity Risk Auditor

-This repository contains an automated security tool designed for organization-wide audits of IAM credentials.
+This script is designed for organization-wide audits of IAM credentials.
 It identifies high-risk Service Account keys, unrestricted API keys, and insecure OAuth clients, delivering a prioritized risk report to your inbox.

 ---